Cash flow forecast

 Sales invoices The due date calculates as the invoice date + Payment Due Days from the customer record.

-The forecast date is calculated as the invoice date + Average Time to Pay from the customer record.
+The forecast date calculates as the invoice date + Average Time to Pay from the customer record.

-If the invoice is flagged as disputed, it appears in the cash flow, but is not selected by default.
+If you've marked the invoice as disputed, it appears in the cash flow, but isn’t selected by default.

-If the invoice is flagged as disputed, it appears in the cash flow, but is not selected by default.
+If you've marked the invoice as disputed, it appears in the cash flow, but isn’t selected by default.

 Forecast Displays the forecast date for the transaction.
-This is the date on which you expect to actually receive or make the payments.
+This is the date on which you expect to receive or make the payments.
 By default, for invoices, this information is the transaction date + the average time to pay.
-For all other transactions it is the due date.
+For all other transactions, it’s the due date.
 If required, you can amend the information in this column.

-A/C Ref If the transaction is a sales or purchase invoice, or a recurring sales or purchase payment on account, this column displays the customer's or supplier's account reference.
+For sales or purchase invoices, or recurring sales or purchase payments on account, this column shows the customer's or supplier's account reference.

 If the transaction is a bank payment, a bank receipt, a bill or a recurring journal debit or credit, this column displays the nominal code.

-If the program date is prior to the due date, this box is blank.
+If the program date is before the due date, this box is blank.

-If the program date is the same as the due date, there is a zero in this box.
+If the program date is the same as the due date, there’s a zero in this box.

 If the program date is after the due date, the number of days difference appears.

-NOTE: This calculation does not take into consideration the Start Period Ageing on first day of month after Transaction Date setting, in the Customer Defaults.
+NOTE: This calculation doesn’t consider the Start Period Ageing on the first day of the month after Transaction Date setting, in the Customer Defaults.

 You can only amend the information in this column if the transaction is a manual entry.